Ford Maverick Hybrid: A Year Later, Still the Smartest Buy?

 After 12 months and 22,000 miles with our long-term Ford Maverick Hybrid, we're more convinced than ever: this is the smartest vehicle purchase in America right now.

 The numbers speak for themselves.
 We averaged 42 mpg in mixed driving — that's better than most compact cars, in a pickup truck.
-Over the course of a year, we spent approximately $1,800 on fuel, compared to an estimated $3,200 for a comparable gasoline truck.
+Over the course of a year, we spent approximately $1,800 on fuel, compared to an estimated $3,200 for a comparable gasoline mid-size truck like the Toyota Tacoma.
+For contractors, small business owners, or just average homeowners, those savings are impossible to ignore.

 What makes the Maverick special is its value proposition.
 At $28,595, you get a hybrid powertrain, a usable bed, and running costs that embarrass vehicles twice its price.
 Ford has sold over 200,000 units since launch, and the waiting list still stretches months.